EDRN/CancerDataExpo/README.txt

 These services include:

-* Directory lookup backend for EDRN members via LDAP
 * EDRN knowledge environment information via RDF

 In the future, these services will include:

 * TBD.

+Previous versions included:

+* Directory lookup backend for EDRN members via LDAP—no longer necessary thanks to the DMCC Authorization Interceptor running in Apache Directory Server.

 The remainder of this document tells how to set up this software.